-Substantially all of our revenue for the years ended December 31, 2016, 2015 and 2014 was derived from Pfizer and was earned in the United States.
+We did not have any material revenue for the years ending December 31, 2017 and 2016.
+Substantially all of our revenue for the year ended December 31, 2015 was derived from Pfizer and was earned in the United States.
 All of our long-lived assets are located in the United States.